Jonathan43551/doodlywhoppers/README.md

 ## ## ## ##

-Hello my name is Jonathan Foster, I value people over property, I look forward to when we don't waste millions of dollars funding this particular police force.
-END QUALIFIED IMMUNITY, this is my own perspective and understanding after growing up around this law enforcement force and seeing video evidence of their actions on stream.
-I understand that any group of employees working there will prioritize hurting people, they cannot be reformed and made into something that isn't abusive.
-I understand that you and I cannot be free until we are all free.
-I understand that the Seattle Police department employees who work for the city will continue to take money, abuse humans, capture humans and protect capital until their paychecks are gone.

 Black Lives Matter
-1. Defund SPD by 100%
+1. Defund SPD by 100% at least
 2. Invest in Black communities
-3. Free ALL protesters
+3. Amnesty for ALL protesters
 4. No New Youth Jail
 5. Recall Jenny.D

 sacarlo a las calles, quitar le fondos a la policía, sin justicia no hay paz & take it to the streets, defund the police, no justice no peace

 ## ## ## ##
+END QUALIFIED IMMUNITY
+Hello my name is Jonathan Foster, I value people over property and this is my own perspective and understanding after growing up around the Seattle Police department.
+We don't have to waste millions of dollars funding this particular police force.
+There are better ways we can provide and care for our communities, we must love and support one another.
+The Seattle Police department employees in my understanding will prioritize hurting people, they cannot be reformed and made into something that isn't dangerous to the community.
+I understand that we cannot be free until police departments are dismantled, jails and prisons emptied to save lives.
+I understand that the Seattle Police department employees who work for the city will continue to take money, abuse humans, capture humans and protect capital until their paychecks are gone.
+180 days of protest have passed, the Seattle Police department is asking for more money.
+The unpaid overtime money instead can be used in better and more effective ways directly in Black communities.
+A police officer doesn't learn since there are no consequences or accountability for their actions, qualified immunity prevents justice, police unions block progress.
+Defund the Seattle Police department please.